sdowding/resume/README.md

 KOHO is a Toronto based fintech focused on eliminating banking fees.
 It allows customers to spend cash deposits using a VISA card and pay bills.

-##### Project: Migrating ████ to ██████████
+##### Project: Migrating ████ to ██████████ (redacted)

 - Currently scoping, planning, and rolling out internal API changes to enable one of the largest technical changes in KOHO's history.
-(I'd like to say more but it's not public yet).
+I'd like to say more but it's not public yet.

 ##### Project: Pre-Authorized Payment & Risk Replacement